JCWORLD-SOFTWARE/Messenger-App-VueJS-and-Laravel-master/README.md

-## How to get it up and running.
+## How to get it up and running

-After you clone this project, do the following:
+do the following:

 ```bash
 # go into the project